espocrm/documentation/docs/administration/sms-sending.md

 ## Sending with formula

-### Notification
+### Notifications

 *Requires [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).*

-With the Workflow tool it's possible to set up SMS notifications.
+With the Workflow tool it's possible to set up Espo to SMS notification on a specific condition.

 Create a Workflow rule with the needed trigger type and conditions.
 Add the *Execute Formula Script* action and paste the following formula-script: